LIoccoUMD/supervised-learning/README.md

 # Supervised Learning Project

 This repository contains code for a supervised learning project aimed at predicting student GPA using various machine learning algorithms.
-Here's an overview:
+NOTE: The error in the ipynb file is there to show that the dataset _must_ be downloaded before running the file.

 ## Project Overview